 Truth is the beliefs of an understanding, and form the reality of the understanding.

-Reality is the creation of an understanding as it is the remembered meanings, or experience, of an understanding and consists of:
+Reality is the creation of an understanding as it is the remembered forms and meanings, or experience, of an understanding and consists of:

 The position of the understanding—What it can observe